Seattle Vaccine Trials Unit Team

 Melinda Houdak (she/her)

 Melinda joined the VTU in April 2013.
-She assists in the preparation and drafting of regulatory documents to be submitted to the local Institutional Review Board (IRB).
-Melinda also assists with implementation of study documents in clinic, once approved.
+She prepares and submits regulatory documents to multiple Institutional Review Boards (IRBs) and ensures regulatory compliance across multiple research studies.
+Melinda assists in writing participant materials for studies, including consent forms.
+She also coordinates the implementation of study documents in the clinic once approved.

 Pharmacist